mcp-shark/mcp-shark/README.md

 #### MCP Playground

-Interactive testing environment for MCP servers — **one of MCP Shark's standout features**:
+Interactive testing environment for MCP servers:

 - **Tools Section**:
   - Browse all available tools from all servers